Phil-Reck/phil-reck.github.io/projects/project-1.md

   <img class="ui image" src="../images/gdsc-about.png">
 </div>

-First & foremost, huge thanks to all the contributors, specifially Vrijraj Singh, Google Developer Expert for Firebase & Web for his initial work in the project, I'm standinding in his shoulders, the Giant :)
+First & foremost, huge thanks to all the contributors, specifically Vrijraj Singh, Google Developer Expert for Firebase & Web for his initial work in the project, I'm standinding in his shoulders, the Giant :)

 The project is an inspiration to me as a developer, this made me to quickly pick up on Vuejs and learnt a lot from it.
 As a result, I started organizing Vuejs Kenya community and worked with very talented and passionate web developers.
 You can check out more on the community on our, [meetup page](https://www.meetup.com/vue-js-kenya) and [twitter handle](https://twitter.com/kenyavue?lang=en).
 Much more coming from the community...